Kong/docs.konghq.com/app/konnect/gateway-manager/control-plane-groups/how-to.md

 * `CP2`: Nothing configured
 * `CPG`: Has one data plane node

-First, test the configuration of `CP1` by accessing it through the proxy URL `localhost:8000`, which is running on the instance configured in the `CPG`.
+First, test the configuration of `CP1` by accessing it through the proxy URL `localhost:8000`, which is running on the data plane node configured in the `CPG`.

 {% navtabs %}
 {% navtab Konnect UI %}